ombt/ombt/README.md

 # ombt
-General utilities application development and data analysis.
+General utilities for application development and data analysis.